DayLaFavor/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.
+.map makes a new array with changes, .filter makes a new array and removes parts of the old one, .reduce creates a single output from a whole arround you use them to change parts of an array, shorten an array, and receive one thing from an array, respectively

 2. Explain the difference between a callback and a higher order function.

 3. Explain what a closure is.